 The Library supports a course reserves collection made up of materials chosen by faculty to support the instructional requirements of specific courses.
 All materials placed on reserve must be in compliance with U.S. Copyright Law (Title 17 of the U.S. Code) as stated in Lindenwood University’s Copyright Policy and must fall within Fair Use provisions.
 In all cases, instructors are responsible for determining whether placing specific materials on course reserve falls within Fair Use or if they need to obtain permission to use the material.
 See below to determine whether materials are eligible and meet Fair Use provisions.

-To search current course reserves, use the Mobius Course Reserves search.
+To search current course reserves, use the Lindenwood Course Reserves search.

 Placing Materials on Course Reserves